GenomicsStandardsConsortium/GSC25-Cambridge/pages/schedule.md

 The meeting will run from:
      **8am Tuesday July 29th through mid afternoon on Thursday July 31st, 2025.**

-     **There will be an additional day for hands on workshops on Friday 1st Aug 2025**

 ## Outline Schedule

 * **Monday, July 28th GSC board meeting** - Invite only.
 Venue TBC